Agent Management API

 Agent Management is optional but powerful:

-- ✅ All three layers work immediately (ACID, Vector, Memory API)
+- All layers work immediately (ACID, Vector, Facts, Graph)

 Registration provides: